gousta/get-remote-database/README.md

 ```
 cp config.example.tcl config.tcl
 ```
-Open `config.tcl` and edit to match your environment settings.
+Edit `config.tcl` to match your environment settings.

 The script should have execute permissions in order to be executable:
 ```